Q. Does the College offer VCE classes?

 Q. How often do we pay school fees?

 A. Every term.
-Payment plans can be arranged at the school Office.
+Payment plans can be arranged with the Business Manager.
+Contact the School Office with questions.

 Q. When are Parent-Teacher interviews?